An HDTV Has Features Standard Computer Monitors Don't Have

 The Best of Both Worlds

-Most HDTVs today are also Smart TVs.
-Now that I have a Smart TV sitting on my desk, I find myself taking advantage of it.
-When I’m not working on the computer, I browse a variety of Internet channels that I don’t have on my regular TV.
+All HDTVs today are Smart TVs.
+And now that I have a Smart TV sitting on my desk, I find myself taking advantage of it.
+When I’m not doing computer work, I can watch streaming Internet channels.

 The future of television is here.
-Now you can take full advantage of it to enjoy the best experience for a Computer Monitor.
+Now you can take full advantage of it to enjoy a better experience for a computer monitor with style.